blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 Hierarchies of categories are represented using the "supercategory.subcategory" notation.
 The idea behind this is to allow developers to use the level of granularity that is adapted to them, yet be able to easily situate the subcategory in supercategory when dealing with more generic requests.

 E.g. We have a data capture associated to "CONTACT.ADDRESS" data category.
 The Data Subject makes a DELETE request related to all of their data falling under "CONTACT" data category.
-The developer can easily identify "CONTACT.ADDRESS" as being a subcategory of ""CONTACT.ADDRESS".
+The developer can easily identify "CONTACT.ADDRESS" as being a subcategory of ""CONTACT.ADDRESS" (either in SQL or in jquery).

+The advantages are:
+- It is human-readable
+- It is easy to filter and get what you need

+The disadvantages:
+- Takes a lot of bites to store (as it is text) and the search operations in it a string operations (also taking time).
+Those disadvantages can be easily managed on the level of the storage used for the data, and do not have to be managed on the level of this interoperability format,
-However, this notation (although intuitive) is to the best of my knowledge, non-standard.
-Maybe there are reasons for it, or a standard (better) notation we can adopt?
+- this notation (although intuitive) is to the best of my knowledge, non-standard.

+Maybe there are reasons for it (although similar notations are used for packages in programming languages, which are also hierarchical structures).

+*Is there a standard (better) notation we can adopt?*

+A candidate for a standard notation is the [URN](https://datatracker.ietf.org/doc/html/rfc8141).
+It is - less pretty (still human-readable), + standard, = equally searchable, = equally bad for storage and time.
+However we would still need to specify our own notation of the part of the URN that we want to customise.
+So the advantages are limited (if any).

 Or if none (which would be surprising) we could define our syntax using [Backus-Naur Form](https://datatracker.ietf.org/doc/html/rfc4234).
 Advantage: geeks will love us.
+We would need to ensure: that any string used on any side of any dot, it is not contained in any other string not containing a dot.
+Disadvantage: using a non-standard notation we expose ourselves to unpredictable risks.

 ### Representation of Legal Articles